Lovesidge History, Family Crest & Coats of Arms

 Another 30 words (2 lines of text) are included under the topic Early Lovesidge Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lovesidge family to the New World and Oceana
+Migration of the Lovesidge family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Lovesidge surname or a spelling variation of the name include: William Leveredge, who settled in New England in 1633; Sarah Leveredge settled in Barbados in 1663; Henry Leverage settled in Boston in 1635; William Leveridge settled in Salem in 1633.